- 8 minutes to read

 • Pickup Service integration - Files written in the correct format for asynchronous delivery

-Use cases: Demo environments, load testing, training sessions, exception handling validation, and testing Nodinite v7's exception viewer.
+Use cases: Demo environments, load testing, training sessions, performance testing, and testing Nodinite logging infrastructure.

-PowerShell 7 required: These scripts use PowerShell 7 features like improved JSON handling, better UTF-8 support, and cross-platform compatibility.
+PowerShell 7 required: This script uses PowerShell 7 features like improved JSON handling, better UTF-8 support, and cross-platform compatibility.
 Install PowerShell 7 if you haven't already.

 Understanding Log Event Generation

 Nodinite Log Events are JSON files that contain structured logging data.
 When you need to test your logging infrastructure or create demo environments, manually creating hundreds of events is impractical.
-These PowerShell 7 scripts automate the process by:
+This PowerShell 7 script automates the process by:

 • Generating valid JSON - Each file matches the Log Event schema